 Category 1: Creation and Protection of Habitat

 1B.
-The city currently monitors and future monitor plans for bluebird houses in the city limits of Beaver Dam, Wisconsin.
-The list of participants is growing and continued interest with regards to Beaver Dam's Bird City status will likely generate even greater participation in the future.
-Lisa and Polly Drake-Jones count bluebird nests at Crystal Lake Park in the city of Beaver Dam.
+The City currently monitors Bluebird houses in the city limits of Beaver Dam, Wisconsin.
+The list of participants is growing and continued interest in Beaver Dam's Bird City Wisconsin status will likely generate even greater participation in the future.
+Lisa and Polly Drake-Jones count Bluebird nests at Crystal Lake Park in the City of Beaver Dam.
 Bluebird, Purple Marten, and Wood Duck habitats currently established are monitored in Edgewater Park of Beaver Dam.
 The Great Backyard Bird Count has also been a recurring event in Beaver Dam.

 Category 2: Promoting Effective Community Forest Management